saifaustcse/SDLC-Methodologies/README.md

     <img src="images/sdlc.png" alt="Phases of SDLC" width="600" height="500">
 </p>

+Each phase is described below with its key activities and the deliverable it produces.

 **Phase 1 – Analysis/Planning**

 The planning stage is the most important phase of the entire SDLC from the perspective of project managers and stakeholders.
 It is performed by the senior members of the team with inputs from the customer, sales, market surveys and domain experts.

-It consists of three sub-phases:
+**Key activities:**

-- **Requirement Analysis** – defines how the software will be used, the data it takes in and produces, and who will use it.
+- **Requirement analysis** – understand how the software will be used, its inputs and outputs, and who will use it
-- **Feasibility Study** – evaluates the project's economic, legal, operational, technical and schedule feasibility, so that executives can decide whether to proceed.
+- **Feasibility study** – evaluate the project's economic, legal, operational, technical and schedule feasibility before proceeding
-- **Defining Requirements** – documents and gets approval for the product requirements in an SRS (Software Requirements Specification) document.
+- **Defining requirements** – document and get approval for the product requirements

+**Deliverable:** SRS (Software Requirements Specification)

 **Phase 2 – Design**

 This phase translates the SRS into a system architecture.

+**Key activities:**

-Based on the SRS, one or more design approaches are proposed and documented in a DDS (Design Document Specification).
-The DDS is reviewed by all important stakeholders, and the best design is selected based on risk, robustness, modularity, budget and time constraints.
-The chosen design defines all architectural modules along with their communication and data flow with external and third-party modules (if any).
+- Propose one or more design approaches based on the SRS and document them in a DDS
+- Review the DDS with all important stakeholders
+- Select the best design based on risk, robustness, modularity, budget and time constraints
+- Define all architectural modules along with their communication and data flow with external and third-party modules (if any)

+**Deliverable:** DDS (Design Document Specification)

 **Phase 3 – Development/Implementation**

 In this phase the actual development starts and the product is built.

+**Key activities:**

+- Generate code as per the DDS
+- Design the database
-Code is generated and the database is designed as per the DDS.
-Developers follow the coding guidelines defined by their organization, using tools such as compilers, interpreters and debuggers.
+- Follow the organization's coding guidelines, using tools such as compilers, interpreters and debuggers

+**Deliverable:** Working software (code and database)

 **Phase 4 – Testing/Quality Assurance**

-In this phase, systems integration and system testing are carried out by a Quality Assurance (QA) professional to determine whether the proposed design meets the initial set of business goals.
-Testing is repeated to check for errors, bugs and interoperability, and continues until the end user finds it acceptable.
-Functional testing (acceptance, integration, system and unit) as well as non-functional testing are carried out.
+In this phase, the software is verified by a Quality Assurance (QA) professional to determine whether the proposed design meets the initial set of business goals.

+**Key activities:**

+- Perform systems integration and system testing
+- Carry out functional testing (unit, integration, system and acceptance) as well as non-functional testing
+- Fix errors, bugs and interoperability issues until the end user finds the software acceptable

+**Deliverable:** Tested, quality-approved software

 **Phase 5 – Deployment/Release**

+This phase follows successful testing and makes the software available to the end user.

+**Key activities:**

-This phase follows successful testing and delivers the software to the end user or installs it onto the customer's system(s).
-Once the product is delivered, beta testing begins and all bugs and enhancements are reported to the development team.
-Once the changes are complete, the final deployment takes place.
+- Deliver the software to the end user or install it onto the customer's system(s)
+- Run beta testing and collect bug reports and enhancement requests
+- Apply the changes and carry out the final deployment

+**Deliverable:** Software released to end users

 **Phase 6 – Maintenance**

-The final phase involves maintenance and regular updates.
-End users can fine-tune the system to boost performance, add new capabilities or meet additional user requirements.
+The final phase keeps the software useful over time.

+**Key activities:**

+- Perform regular updates and maintenance
+- Fine-tune the system to boost performance
+- Add new capabilities to meet additional user requirements

+**Deliverable:** Maintained, up-to-date software

 **[⬆ Back to Top](#table-of-contents)**